Somanshu-Mahajan/sql-island/README.md

   </tbody>
 </table>

-#### You: Ok, so the only way is to mug the villains.
+#### 💬You: Ok, so the only way is to mug the villains.
-#### You: Or I might as well go ahead and just kill Dirty Dieter with my sword!
+#### 💬You: Or I might as well go ahead and just kill Dirty Dieter with my sword!
 > DELETE FROM inhabitant WHERE name = 'Dirty Dieter'

-#### Dirty Diane: Heeeey!
+#### 💬Dirty Diane: Heeeey!
 Now I'm very angry!
 What will you do next, Somanshu?
 ```sql
 DELETE FROM INHABITANT WHERE name = 'Dirty Diane';
 ```

-#### You: Yeah!
+#### 💬You: Yeah!
 Now I release the pilot!
 ```sql
 UPDATE INHABITANT SET state = 'friendly' WHERE state = 'kidnapped';
 ```

-#### Pilot: Thank's for releasing me, Somanshu!
+#### 💬Pilot: Thank's for releasing me, Somanshu!
 I will fly you home!
-#### You: I take my sword, some gold and lots of useless items with me as a souvenir.
+#### 💬You: I take my sword, some gold and lots of useless items with me as a souvenir.
 What a big adventure!
 > UPDATE inhabitant SET state = 'emigrated' WHERE personid = 20

 ### The game is over.
 Get your certificate of completion now!
 If you want to change the name on the certificate, use an UPDATE command on the inhabitants table.